AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-08-19-the-leetcode-grind.md

 keywords: [leetcode, leetcode grind]
 categories: [leetcode, algorithms]
 thumbnail: thumbnail.png
+lastUpdated: 2021-10-11
 ---

-**Leetcode** is one of those polarizing topics that you either love or hate.
+Leetcode is one of those polarizing topics that you either love or hate.
 But what exactly is it?
 And does it even deserve your attention?

 ## What Is Leetcode?